carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 But just how big is Twitter?
 Try running these counts:

 ## What's a lot?
+Let's try getting tweet counts for each of these common English words:
-!twarc2 counts --text "dog" --granularity "day" !twarc2 counts --text "cat" --granularity "day" !twarc2 counts --text "amazon" --granularity "day" !twarc2 counts --text "right" --granularity "day" !twarc2 counts --text "good" --granularity "day"
+- !twarc2 counts --text "dog" --granularity "day"
+- !twarc2 counts --text "cat" --granularity "day"
+- !twarc2 counts --text "amazon" --granularity "day"
+- !twarc2 counts --text "right" --granularity "day"
+- !twarc2 counts --text "good" --granularity "day"

 It looks like any English word that is used on Twitter more than 10 million times a week on Twitter is a fairly non-specific search.